inventree/InvenTree.github.io/docs/start/update.md

 Administrators wishing to update InvenTree to the latest version should follow the instructions below.
 The commands listed below should be run from the InvenTree root directory.

+{% include alert.html title="Update Database" content="It is advisable to backup the InvenTree database before performing these steps.
+The particular backup procedure may depend on your installation details." %}

 ## Stop InvenTree Server

 Ensure the InvenTree server is stopped.